centau/ecr/docs/tut/crash-course.md

 Observers provide a concise way to track and act on only specific entities that have changed since the last time a system ran.

+Unlike a view, observers do store their own state, and must be stored aside to keep track over time.

 ## Example Usage

-All components are defined in a single file to keep things organised.
+All component types are defined in a single file to keep things organised.
+All component types must also be defined before the registry using them is created.

 ::: code-group